SomethingReallCool234/NexGen/README.md

-NexGen Predictive Delivery Optimizer
+# NexGen Predictive Delivery Optimizer

-Overview
+## 1. Project Overview
 This project was developed as part of the NexGen Logistics Innovation Challenge.
-The main objective was to analyze delivery performance issues and build a tool that can predict delivery delays before they happen and support better operational decisions.
+The goal was to analyze operational data to understand the causes of delivery delays and develop a predictive tool to identify potential delays before they occur.

+---

-Problem Statement
+## 2. Problem Statement

-NexGen Logistics manages hundreds of monthly orders across multiple warehouses and vehicles.
+NexGen Logistics manages 200+ monthly orders, 5 warehouses, and a fleet of 50 vehicles across India and internationally.
-The company faces challenges with delivery delays, inconsistent customer ratings, and increasing operational costs.
-The goal was to use available data to identify what causes these delays and explore how data-driven insights could improve performance.

-Approach

-I started by exploring all the provided datasets, which included delivery performance, order details, routes, fleet information, cost breakdowns, warehouse inventory, and customer feedback.
-After cleaning and merging the data, I noticed that delays were influenced by multiple factors such as the carrier, route, weather impact, and delivery promises.
+They face ongoing challenges such as:
+- Frequent delivery delays and quality issues
+- Rising operational costs
+- Limited data-driven planning and forecasting capabilities

-The next step was to design a dashboard using Streamlit and Plotly for interactive visualization of delivery metrics and performance patterns.
+The objective was to design a system that combines data visualization and machine learning to support better logistics decision-making.

-After that, a predictive model was introduced to estimate the likelihood of a delay based on key operational inputs like carrier performance, promised delivery days, and weather impact.
+---

+## 3. Approach
+1. **Data Exploration** – Analyzed multiple datasets including delivery performance, orders, routes, costs, and customer feedback.
+2. **Data Preparation** – Cleaned and merged data for consistency across order IDs and carrier information.
+3. **Dashboard Design** – Built an interactive **Streamlit + Plotly** dashboard for visual analysis and operational insights.
+4. **Predictive Modeling** – Developed a machine learning model to predict delivery delays using simplified and interpretable features such as:
+   - Carrier
+   - Promised Delivery Days
+   - Route
+   - Weather Impact

+---

-Machine Learning Model
+## 4. Machine Learning Model

-The model was trained on historical delivery data to classify whether an order is likely to be delayed.
+A classification model was trained using historical delivery data to estimate the likelihood of a delay.
-Since the dataset was small and based on past outcomes, the model primarily learns from historical patterns.
-This limits its logical generalization, but with more data and fine-tuning, accuracy and reliability can significantly improve.

-Results

-The final tool integrates:

-A dashboard that visualizes delivery performance, customer feedback, and operational metrics.

-A predictive component that estimates potential delivery delays.

-Although not perfect due to limited data, it provides a strong foundation for expanding predictive analytics in logistics planning.

-Future Improvements
+The model provides an early risk signal before dispatch, enabling proactive actions.

+Due to limited dataset size, the model accuracy is moderate.
+The next steps include:
-Collect more historical and real-time delivery data to improve model accuracy.
+- Collecting more historical data for training
+- Incorporating additional operational variables
+- Improving interpretability and explainability of predictions

-Introduce mathematical optimization for better route and scheduling suggestions.
+- Integrating mathematical and historical optimization for real-time decision-making

-Integrate live data (e.g., weather, traffic, carrier status) to make predictions more dynamic.

-Use feedback loops to continuously improve the model’s performance.
+---

+## 5. Tools and Technologies
+- Python (pandas, numpy, scikit-learn, xgboost)
+- Streamlit for dashboard development
+- Plotly for data visualization
+- Joblib for model persistence